-Well, we know how. 😉 And there are a couple of things that made it possible for us to know.
+Well, we know how ;).
+And there are a couple of things that made it possible for us to know.
 In fact, we can quantify such goals!
-So I thought we would explore a little bit about how quality can be defined in the printing world and what “quality” means.
+So I thought we would explore a little bit about how quality can be defined in the printing world.
+Furthermore, explain what “quality” means.

 Probably the first consideration given when printing is the print resolution.
 Printing in wide-format, however, means that you don’t always have to have a crystal clear image.
-In fact, the fine details of a print are lost when you are printing a banner that will be seen from 50 feet away, so printing for those details is just a waste of time and ink.
-So before trying to print the most perfect image, it is important to consider the application for which you are printing.
-Fine art and other commercial applications will require a very high resolution – that is where it is important to catch details such as individual hairs or details of patterns.
+In fact, the fine details of a print are lost when you are printing a banner that will be seen from 50 feet away.
+Therefore, printing for those details is just a waste of time and ink.
+So before trying to print the most perfect image, it’s important to consider the application for what you are printing.
+Fine art and other commercial applications will require a very high resolution.
+That is where it is important to catch details such as individual hairs or details of patterns.

 Understanding the reason for printing helps us determine how detailed a print needs to be, which allows us to find the best resolution for the application.

 Another important consideration is the amount of printing that needs to be done.
-If you are a print shop printing a flyer for something like a political campaign, and you need to deliver 10,000 copies to your customer in three days, the speed is of utmost importance.
+Imagine you are a print shop and you have to print a flyer for something like a political campaign.
+You need to deliver 10,000 copies to your customer in three days, the speed will be of utmost importance.
 While you want the image to look good, this isn’t a precious memory that needs to be preserved.
 So the image quality can be eased a little without losing any impact on the final result.
 In this type of print, we don’t need to see the miniscule details, and instead, quality means profitability.
-Print speed can vary greatly, but for mass printing jobs, quality is defined by having a print that is clear and recognizable, but is also printed in a way that allows costs to be reduced and job to be completed more quickly.
+Print speed can vary greatly.
+However for mass printing jobs, quality is defined by having a print that is clear and recognizable.
+As well as being is printed in a way that allows costs to be reduced and job to be completed more quickly.

 Measuring Color/Color Management